Photo, Fedon Publishers

 Bishop's charisma and his democratic sensibilities, though, proved not to be a substitute for wielding authority and leadership.

-Born on 29 May 1944 in [Dutch] Aruba, he moved to Grenada from Aruba in 1950 with his Grenadian parents Rupert and Alimenta Bishop along with his sisters Ann and Maureen.
+Born on 29 May 1944 in [Dutch] Aruba, he moved to Grenada from Aruba in 1950 with his late Grenadian parents Rupert and Alimenta Bishop, along with his sisters Ann and Maureen.
 He attended his first school in Grenada when he was six years old, the Wesley Hall Primary School and in the next year passed on to St. George's Roman Catholic Primary School.

 ©2002, photo by Ann Elizabeth Wilder